thisrod/pyfield/README.md

 by Rodney E. S. Polkinghorne

+	subscripting a grid with a grid (sample coordinate field) does this work with general bases?
+	indexing lvalues with masks
+	identifying a grid with a field where coefficents equal coordinates

 A field is a scalar, vector or tensor quantity that depends on position and time.
 This Python library exports a `SampledField` type, being an `ndarray` containing samples of an array-valued quantity, that also records the points at which the samples were taken.
 These points form a rectangular grid in R<sup>n</sup>.
 Such an array can integrate, differentiate and Fourier transform itself, generate samples of white noise at its points, and so on.
 Other representations, such as `SpectralField`, represent the same data in different ways.

 The classes can be regarded as expansions of the same field over different bases.
 A `SampledField` expands over sinc functions, a `SpectralField` expands over complex exponentials, and so on.
 These bases are indexed by a `Grid`.